parse-community/docs/_includes/android/users.md

 There are two main ways to use Facebook with your Parse users: (1) logging in as a Facebook user and creating a `ParseUser`, or (2) linking Facebook to an existing `ParseUser`.

 <div class='tip info'><div>
   It is up to you to record any data that you need from the Facebook user after they authenticate.
-To accomplish this, you'll need to [do a graph query via Facebook's SDK](https://parse.com/questions/how-can-i-find-parse-users-that-are-facebook-friends-with-the-current-user).
+To accomplish this, you'll need to do a graph query using the Facebook SDK.
 </div></div>

 ### Login &amp; Signup